 Your Squarespace site comes with a site map using the .xml format, so you don't need to create one manually.
 It includes the URLs for all pages on your site and image metadata for SEO-friendly indexing.
 We automatically update it with any pages you add or remove.

-Note: Site maps aren't accessible to trial sites.
+Site maps aren't available for trial sites.

 Find your site map